Selecting Replacement Windows: What Makes a Window Energy Efficient

-When you’re starting your project for replacement windows in Kingston, energy efficiency should be at the top of your priority list.
-That’s due to the fact inefficient windows can be responsible for the greatest heating and cooling loss in your home.
+When you’re beginning your project for replacement windows in Kingston, energy efficiency should be at the top of your priority list.
+That’s since inefficient windows can be responsible for the greatest heating and cooling loss in your home.

 In selecting your new windows, here are a few points to think over.